-NOTE We recommend that you specify a local drive that is available to most users.
-Remember that users can create a private workspace to change the workfile location to a different location if they want.
+NOTE We recommend that you specify a local directory path that exists, or could be created, on most users' workstations.
+Remember that each user can create a private workspace to change their own workfile location to a different location if they want.